Dr Jan-Peter Herbst

 Jan Herbst (b.
-1984) is a popular music scholar, musicologist, music producer and guitar player.
-He joined the University of Huddersfield in August 2017 as Lecturer in Music Production.
+1984) is a popular music scholar, musicologist, music producer and guitar player, and serves as Senior Lecturer in Music Production at the University of Huddersfield.
 His area of teaching includes Music Production, Computer Composition, Popular Music Studies and Musicology.
-He is Head of Musicology, Module Leader for Computer Composition and Desktop Music Production and Postgraduate Admissions Tutor. ⇒ Staff Profile University of Huddersfield
+He is Head of Musicology, Module Leader for Computer Composition and Desktop Music Production and Postgraduate Admissions Tutor.

 Besides his interests in music production and technology, he is deeply engaged in research.
 He has published more than 40 books, articles, chapters, encyclopaedia articles and reviews, and he is regularly presenting research papers in different countries.
 In his second book ‘The Guitar Distortion in Rock Music – Studies on Playing and Aesthetics’ [translation] (2016) he explores the significance of distortion for the electric guitar and its far-reaching implications for the instrument’s aesthetics, playability and expressiveness in the context of pop, rock and metal genres.